bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 # ...
 ```

-With batches, we can take the mean of the gradients over all samples in the batch to get the gradient over the batch.
+With batches, we can take the mean of the gradients over all samples in the batch to calculate the gradient over the batch.
 The matrix multiplication `x.T @ dL_dz` already sums the gradients along the batch dimension, so we only need to divide its result by the number of samples in the batch.

 ```python
 grad_b = np.mean(dL_dz, axis=0, keepdims=True)